SilkRose/Pony/src/stories/love-licks/love-licks.md

 Pinkie looks at me a little surprised with a big smile on her face.
 I look back, shocked that I am actually doing this.
 She hugs me.

 I start to think, what should the first word be in this language?
-Probably a greeting, how about 'hello'.
+Probably a greeting, how about, 'Hello'.

 I turn to Pinkie.

-How do I convey what I want to make a word for to Pinkie if I can talk?
-Hmm.
+*How do I convey what I want to make a word for to Pinkie if I can't talk?
+Hmm.*

-Charades, yes, we will act out the word till the other one gets it, then assign it a lick on the other pony.
+*Charades, yes, we will act out the word until the other one gets it, then assign it a lick onto the other pony.*

 I put my hoof on Pinkie's back and lead her to the door, stepping out the door she gives me a confused look.
 I look at her with a smile and node.
 I knock on the door then point to her, after a few seconds she gets it, nodding back.
 I close the door and wait for her to knock.

 Knock, knock, knock.

-I open the door with a smile and instead of saying 'hello', I lean close to her and lick upward an inch from her nose.
+I open the door with a smile and instead of saying, 'Hello', I lean close to her and lick upward an inch from her nose.

 I lean back from the encounter, and she smiles at me, letting me know she understands.